 Because of the low age limit it is an ideal introduction for the novice driver, who will learn more about car control in two hours than they will in years on the road in a supervised environment, or driving around the nearest supermarket car park.

-A club membership card is usually all that is required.
+A club membership card and a Motorsport UK RS Clubman license is all that's required.

 Any roadworthy car is acceptable and we have seen most types of vehicle compete, even a Volvo estate.
 There are various classes for the different types of vehicle so that you will generally be competing against similar cars.